 Evolve Into The Mother You Wish You Would Have Had

 While we can’t choose our parents, we have control over the kind of mother we want to be.
-So, choose to grow into that mother, you always wished you had.
+So, how to be a good mom when you didn’t have a good example?
+Choose to grow into that mother you always wished you had.
 Find that new role model, say you’re sorry, and pat yourself on the back for owning up to the fact that none of us are perfect.
 Then, give yourself grace and feel darn good about all the growth you make day in and day out in this journey called motherhood.